 Having said this, several forward-thinking brands are trying tactical projects.
-Amazon and McKinsey have opened pop up stores and malls, whilst Nike and Reformation are good examples of brands that have been experimenting with more permanent concept stores centred around customer experiences.
+Amazon and McKinsey have opened pop up stores and malls, whilst Nike and Reformation are good examples of brands that have been experimenting with more permanent concept stores centered around customer experiences.

-However, regardless of this progress, no one is taking the obvious step of using personalisation to guide the shopper through their physical journey despite all the technology being in place to be able to do so.
+However, regardless of this progress, no one is taking the obvious step of using personalization to guide the shopper through their physical journey despite all the technology being in place to be able to do so.